woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/index.rst

 Please select the option that best matches your system:

 :ref:`intro.installation.ubuntu.install`
-  For new installations and minor version updates
+  For new installations and minor version updates.
+To update from OpenGeo Suite 4.1.1 start here.

 :ref:`intro.installation.ubuntu.update`
-  For major version updates
+  For major version updates.
+To update from OpenGeo Suite 3.1 start here.

 :ref:`intro.installation.ubuntu.upgrade`
   For upgrading to OpenGeo Suite Enterprise